SPinti-Software/highlightjs-cpcdos/README.md

 ### Preamble

-Cpcdos is a co-kernel made for beginners in the OS development world without having to necessarilly know low-level programming.
-By implementing a language called Cpcdos C+, developers can write quickly programs and tools and essentially make a full distribution out of it.
+Cpcdos is a co-kernel made primarilly for beginners in the OS development world without having to necessarily know low-level programming.
+By implementing a language called Cpcdos C+, developers can quickly write programs and tools and essentially make a full distribution out of it.

 Resources about the operating system, tests, tutorials, etc. may be found [here](https://www.youtube.com/user/cpcdososx).

 ### Implementation

 Cpcdos sits on top of a DPMI server for the moment, although progress on independent code has been made during the last couple of years.
-The DPMI server is used mainly for filesystem operatins, networking & video display.
+The DPMI server is used mainly for filesystem operations, networking & video display.

 ### Example Code Snippet

 See [/test/detect/default.txt](/test/detect/default.txt) for an example code snippet.

 You can test the syntax highlighting by including both the `highlight.js` library and this module in a page as follows:
 ```html
 <script type="text/javascript" src="/lib/highlight.min.js"></script>